Is Your Linux Disk Full? Quickly Find and Free Up Space!

 • n - Sort by name

-You can tap them repeatedly to change the sort ascending or descending
+You can press these keys repeatedly to toggle ascending or descending sort order.

 $ du -h ./test